andersx/mcdock/README.md

 ## License:

 McDock is licensed under the MIT open source license.
+Cite the use of McDock by citing this github repository.